Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: An extension of Jouanolou duality and Morley Forms

 To obtain a ``true'' generalization of Jouanolou's duality in terms of $S$, we need to relate the local cohomology modules of $S$ and $\omega_S$.
 For this purpose, we introduce the following general definition.

-\begin{definition} Suppose that $S$ is a Cohen-Macaulay ring.
+\begin{definition} In addition to \autoref{setup_duality} suppose that $S$ is Cohen-Macaulay.
 Let $\aaa \subset S$ be a homogeneous ideal and $i \ge 0$ be an integer.
 We say that $S$ is \emph{$i$-weakly Gorenstein with respect to $\aaa$} if there exists a homogeneous element $y \in \omega_S$ such that